aspect-build/.github/.github/pull_request_template.md

 - [ ] Documentation (updates to documentation or READMEs)
 - [ ] Chore (any other change that doesn't affect source or test files)

-# Properties of change
+**For changes visible to end-users**

-- [ ] Breaking change (this change will cause existing functionality to not work as expected)
+- [ ] Breaking change (this change will force users to change their own code or config)
-- [ ] This change requires a documentation update
+- [ ] Relevant documentation has been updated

-# Test plan
+- [ ] Suggested release notes are provided below:

+**Test plan**

 How has this been tested?

-- [ ] Covered by existing tests cases
+- [ ] Covered by existing test cases
 - [ ] New test cases added
 - [ ] Manual testing

 If part of the test plan included manual testing, please provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration.